jbpost2/ST-370/README.md

     + Definitely need to test out all of the "paths" for Unit 4 modules.
 I think some got messed up when Brooke created them...
     + I removed one section of slides there.
 The quiz questions and extra examples may be relevant - I'm not sure.

+- PCM 5a

+    + Review points are good but extra examples and quiz questions need to be looked at

+- PCM 5b

+    + Review points need to be updated
+    + Extra examples and quiz questions looked at
+    + Third part second section, perhaps a simulation for normal instead of graphs?
+    + Third part needs to be finished (introduction of t-distribution and a simulation of normal vs t?)

 Tyler to-do: